Henry Burrell

 Henry (Harry) James Burrell OBE (19 January 1873 - 29 July 1945) was an Australian naturalist who specialised in the study of monotremes.
 He was the first person to successfully keep the platypus in captivity and was a lifelong collector of specimens and contributor of journal articles on monotremes.

 Biography

-Henry James Burrell was born at Rushcutters Bay, Sydney, the fourth son of Douglas and Sarah Rose Burrell (née Stacey).
+Henry James Burrell was born in Rushcutters Bay, Sydney, the fourth son of Douglas and Sarah Rose Burrell (née Stacey).
 He had some schooling but had an itinerant lifestyle during which he spent some years as a vaudeville comedian.
 In 1901 he married Susan Emily Naegueli, a 42-year-old divorcee, and settled at Caermarthen station, Manilla, New South Wales, which was home to Susan's parents.